MarieLynneBlock/nanodegree_AI-product-management/README.md

 ##### Prerequisite knowledge:
 - Data Analysis
 - Product Management
-- big data
+- Big data
-- database
+- Database
-- algorithms
+- AI/ML Algorithms

 #### ⏳ Growth Product Manager Nanodegree (in consideration)
 The [Growth Product Manager Nanodegree programme](https://www.udacity.com/course/growth-product-manager-nanodegree--nd037) is meant for experienced Product Managers who are looking to specialize their skills in product management and be equipped to fill growth-focused roles.
 You’ll learn how to grow the user base of your product, get customers engaged and activated as quickly as possible, and monetize your product to have it generate revenue.

 ##### Prerequisite knowledge:
-- experience as a Product Manager
+- Experience as a Product Manager
-- experience scoping business requirements
+- Experience scoping business requirements
 - KPIs
-- data/statistical analysis
+- Data/statistical analysis
 - Excel/Spreadsheets